 ACME was also the organisation behind Kin™ an online resource for Liverpool’s creative and digital businesses and freelance community.
 Kin™ (which was national first) promotes communication and connectivity to an active membership and is complemented by a programme industry networking events aimed at encouraging cross fertilisation of professional networks across the NW region.

-In 2009 ACME joined forces with Liverpool Vision.

-Until 2014, ACME continued its sector development role.
+In 2009 ACME joined forces with Liverpool Vision and until 2014, ACME continued its sector development role.

-ACME’s work with Mi has led the way for the development of a significant eHealth cluster which has successfully provided meaningful working partnership opportunities for health service stakeholders and creative local businesses.
+ACME’s work with Mi led the way for the development of a significant eHealth cluster which has successfully provided meaningful working partnership opportunities for health service stakeholders and creative local businesses.

-Other key projects have included the Digital Debate series – a project linking the digital community with local press to improve profile, press relations while also helping local press understand and report on the current issues affecting this sector.
+Other key projects have included the Digital Debate series – a project linking the digital community with local press to improve profile, press relations while also helping local press understand and report on issues affecting this sector.